-In Kenya, a group of girls invent an innovative social network and mobile marketplace for farmers
+In Kenya, a group of girls invent an innovative social network and mobile marketplace for farmersp>In Kenya, a group of girls invent an innovative social network and mobile marketplace for farmers

 The AkiraChix, an-all girls’ team, was declared a winner of the recently held IPO48 software development competition in Kenya.
 The IPO48 initiative brought together 100 participants from all over the country to pitch their ideas, question business models, form teams and create 17 prototypes and products which, by the end of 48 hours, were ready for the market (Afrinnovator).

 The winning girls came up with an innovative M-Farm, a mobile-based marketplace that is targeted to small-scale farmers to increase their agriculture productivity.

 Social networking at the core

 Social networking remained a core theme of this endeavour.
 HumanIPO, one of the main organisations behind the IPO48 initiative, is based on the thesis that “successful companies will emerge through collaboration between networks of free agents”.

 AkiraChix is based in Nairobi, the Kenyan capital city, using the Ushahidi platform to reach out to East Africans.